VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -gogc int
     	GOGC to use.
 See https://tip.golang.org/doc/gc-guide (default 100) -http.connTimeout duration
-    	Incoming http connections are closed after the configured timeout.
-This may help to spread the incoming load among a cluster of services behind a load balancer.
-Please note that the real timeout may be bigger by up to 10% as a protection against the thundering herd problem (default 2m0s)
+        Incoming connections to -httpListenAddr are closed after the configured timeout.
+This may help evenly spreading load among a cluster of services behind TCP-level load balancer.
+Zero value disables closing of incoming connections (default 2m0s)
   -http.disableResponseCompression
     	Disable compression of HTTP responses to save CPU resources.
 By default, compression is enabled to save network bandwidth
   -http.header.csp string